jgheithcock/heithcockdotcom/_posts/woodworking/treehouse/index.md

 class="mapBorder" alt="Putting in walls" />
 </a>

-I used to work at a winery and had a few discarded barrels.
+I used to work at a winery and had a couple of discarded barrels.
 We used these for making the rounded walls.

 <a href="/images/woodworking/treehouse/CIMG6666-wine-stave-walls.jpg">
 <img src="/images/woodworking/treehouse/CIMG6666-wine-stave-walls.jpg"